codediodeio/lightstate/README.md

 If you have highly complex requirements, look into a fully integrated solution like NGXS or NgRX.

 **Global Store, Redux Pattern**.
-If you want global store, create a service that instantiates a single `ReactiveObject` then pass it around with Angular's DI.
+If you want global store, create a service that instantiates a single `StatefulObject` then pass it around with Angular's DI.

 **Smart parent, dumb children**.
 It's common to make a parent component stateful, then pass the state context down via `@Input()`.
 Don't be afraid to use multiple state containers.
 Each container gets a unique name and it's own instance in devtools.